-1 2 3 4 5 6 7 Comments/Explanation ++ ++ + + + 0 Implementing Option 1 is likely to result in a positive effect on SA Objectives 4, 6, 16 and 17, however there is likely to be a negative effect on SA Objective 13.
+Option 1 Option 2 Option 3 Option 4 Option 5 Option 6 Option 7 Comments/Explanation ++ ++ + + + 0 Implementing Option 1 is likely to result in a positive effect on SA Objectives 4, 6, 16 and 17, however there is likely to be a negative effect on SA Objective 13.
 Implementing Option 2 is likely to result in a positive effect on SA Objectives 4, 6, 16 and 17, however there is likely to be a negative effect on SA Objective 13.
 Implementing Option 3 is likely to result in a positive effect on SA Objectives 13 and 16, however there is likely to be a negative effect on SA Objective 10.
 2 2 1 1 1 -2 0 Implementing Option 4 is likely to result in a positive effect on SA Objectives 4, 6, 16, 17 and 18 and there are no predicted negative effects.
 Implementing Option 5 is likely to result in a positive effect on SA Objective 5, however there may possibly be a negative effect on SA Objective 9.
 An effect is also predicted for SA Objective 3, however it is not known if this is likely to be a positive of negative effect.
 Implementing Option 6 is likely to result in a negative effect on SA Objectives 3, 4, 5, 6, 16 and 17.
 Implementing Option 7 is not likely to have any impacts upon the SA Objectives.

 The effects predicted for Options 1 to 5 are more likely to affect the rural areas of Redditch Borough.
 The effects of implementing Option 5 would be felt at a more local level, perhaps only of benefit to the residents of the village of Feckenham.
 The likelihood of the effect working towards or against SA Objective 4 would be minimal, and achievement of this Objective would have to be through other means.
-The likelihood of the effect working towards or against SA Objectives 5 and 6 would be fairly likely; however the achievement of this Objective would have to be through other means.
+The likelihood of the effect working towards or against SA Objective 5 and 6 would be fairly likely; however the achievement of this Objective would have to be through other means.
 The likelihood of the negative effect working against SA Objective 9 is only likely if Option 5 were to be implemented as there may be potential effects for the District Centre of Astwood Bank.
-The likelihood of the effect working towards or against SA Objectives 13, 16 and 17 is very likely with the implementation of Options 1 and 3.
-The likelihood of the effect working towards or against SA Objective 3 is unknown.
+The likelihood of the effect working towards or against SA Objective 10 would be likely.
+The likelihood of the effects working towards or against SA Objective 3 is unknown.